musx-admin/musx/README.md

 # musx
-Python package for algorithmic composition with core functionality adapted from Common Music and Grace.
+A Python package for algorithmic composition with some core features adapted from the author's Common Music and Grace packages (Common Lisp/Scheme).